 Create Joy and Satisfaction and LAUGH

 Especially at yourself.
 Spend time with those who make you laugh.
 Watch a comedy or read a funny book.
 There is evidence that smiling changes your emotions to pleasant and your thoughts to optimism.
 Do something you loved to do as a kid, e.g. walk barefoot through mud puddles.

 Catch yourself when you start to think negatively or are putting yourself down.
 Actively replace these negative thoughts with a positive view.
 Create a list of affirmations for yourself (e.g., I grow and change; I am open-minded, etc.).
 Even if you aren't convinced, fake it until you make it!

 Relaxation improves the mind and helps the body recover from stress.
 Even 10 minutes a day would be helpful!
 Use deep breathing techniques--take a deep breath slowly and all the way down to your stomach, hold your breath for a few seconds, and slowly breath out by emptying your stomach of your breath.
 Tell yourself to “let go of any tension” as you breath out.
 Do this for at least 5 or 6 times in each sitting.
 Practice yoga, listen to some relaxation tapes, etc.

 Those who consistently help other people experience less depression, greater calm, fewer pains and better health.
 They may even live longer.
-Doesn't have to require a great deal of time -- you can call a friend to see how she's doing, serve your spouse breakfast in bed, let a car in front of you on the highway, smile at a stranger in the street, hold the elevator door for your co-worker.
+Doesn't have to require a great deal of time -- you can call a friend to see how she's doing, serve your partner breakfast in bed, let a car in before you on the highway, smile at a stranger in the street, hold the elevator door for your co-worker.

 Nourish your body with nutritious food.
 Skipping meals robs you of the energy to cope.
 Sleep and rest when you are tired.